 When sales training efforts fail to deliver desired performance improvements, the likely culprit is lack of follow-up after initial training.
-Without sales training reinforcement, reps start forgetting what they learned almost immediately — within a month, over 80% of it!
-But with complex relationships to manage, deals to close and quotas to hit, sales professionals can’t sit and study all day.
+Without sales training reinforcement, reps start forgetting what they learned almost immediately — within a month, they will have lost over 80% of it!
+But with complex relationships to manage, deals to close, and quotas to hit, sales professionals can’t sit and study all day.

 Spaced repetition’s popularity among sales organizations has grown because modern sales learning tools like Allego make it easy.
-Allego Flash Drills automates the technique by sending push notifications to reps’ mobile devices in adaptive intervals to challenge them with flashcards covering key training facts for a couple minutes a day.
+Allego Flash Drills automate the technique by sending push notifications to reps’ mobile devices in adaptive intervals to challenge them with flashcards covering key training facts for a couple minutes a day.
 As a rep demonstrates mastery of material by submitting correct answers, intelligent algorithms shuffle the deck so they see that material less often.
 The software can gradually decrease the number of review sessions the rep goes through without losing effectiveness on long-term retention — so reps never waste time reviewing material they’ve already mastered.

 Spaced repetition sales training techniques give busy salespeople a way to master the knowledge they need to win more deals.
 Having internalized key facts and talk tracks, they can persuasively respond to questions or challenges without the confidence-sapping “ums” and “ahs” that come with struggling to recall the right words.